MadhuriKadam9/avsdopamp_3v3_sky130_v2/README.md

 After successful installation, to invoke Ngspice type the following command on the terminal window.

-ngspice <circuit file to be simulated>
+ngspice "circuit file to be simulated"

 ### A) Transient Response of Single stage OPAMP
 <img width="921" alt="Vin-tran" src="https://user-images.githubusercontent.com/88900482/130285858-8b30650b-a886-4e35-972b-5ece61a7e057.PNG">